This post explains the different ways you can convert foreign currencies and send them to your GCash account.

 Transfer via Remittance

 As we have a lot of OFWs abroad, they also need to remit their earnings back home.
 Unknown to many, GCash has a lot of partnerships with remittance partners abroad.
+If you have a GCash account and you are in another country, you can fund your wallet by using remittance partners aside from cashing in using Philippine bank transfers.

 For remittances, the fees are shouldered by the sender.
 So in this case, the recipient receives the net amount with the fee removed.

-A shortlist of partners include:
+A shortlist of remittance partners includes:

 - AlipayHK – provides a way for Hongkong based Filipinos (usually domestic helpers) to remit to GCash quickly; uses blockchain technology